If the road to real estate riches were an easy one, everyone would be a millionaire landlord or house-flipper.

 However, you can take a HELOC out on your primary residence at much better terms.
 Then, use the proceeds to make a down payment on an investment property.

-Seller Financing
+Seller financing

-Instead of the getting a traditional loan through a mortgage company or bank, you finance the purchase with the existing owner of the home.
+Instead of getting a traditional loan through a mortgage company or bank, you finance the purchase with the existing owner of the home.

 Seller financing isn’t easy to come by.
 The vast majority of sellers want to be paid in full at the closing in order to pay off their own mortgages.

-Also, a home can’t legally be seller financed unless it’s owned free and clear.
+Also, a home can’t legally be seller-financed unless it’s owned free and clear.
 Relatively few homes are owned free and clear.
 Most owners have some sort of mortgage.

 Owner-financed land contracts are often structured on a 5-year balloon mortgage.
 This means they are due in full after just five years, no matter how much or how little the buyer has paid off.

-Some come with 10-year amortization, meaning a schedule of payments that completely pay off the loan in 10 years.
+Some come with a 10-year amortization, meaning a schedule of payments that completely pay off the loan in 10 years.
 This option results in very high mortgage payments.

 In some instances, seller financing might make sense for a house flipper.
 But in most cases, this type of loan is neither possible nor desirable.